wilsonliaows/docs/connectors/quickbooks.md

 What this means is that, using formula mode (with the lookup_table method), our resulting formula would need to look like this:

 ![Formula](/assets/images/connectors/quick-books/filled.png)
-*Formula that accpets the Term data pill*
+*Formula that accepts the Term datapill*

-The formula above accepts the Term data pill, and finds the ID associated with it.
+The formula above accepts the Term datapill, and finds the ID associated with it.
 For example, if the Term was "Net 30", the formula would output "3" into the Terms ID field

 ### How do I add shipping charges to Invoices and Sales Recipes in QuickBooks Online?